Neighborhood Emissions Reduction Program

 Created from hemp hurd, water, and lime - Hemp/Lime also know as (Hempcrete) is one of the most simple and affordable solutions to provide a sustainable alternative for insulation in California homes & buildings.
 Hempcrete is as an all natural fiber insulation material and can be used in Zero-Net Energy Construction projects.
 Hempcrete is easier to work with than concrete, fiber glass, or sheetrock and acts as a carbon sequestering insulator, and moisture regulator.
 On average this will help California home and business owners save up to 30% in energy cost within the first 3 months of insulation.

-WHY DO WE OFFER hempcrete retrofit SERVICES?
+WHY DO WE OFFER hempcrete retrofit courses?

 - Families need to live in healthy and carbon-free homes.